 The water passing through the product compartments is deionized to pure water, while the rest of the water is flowing into the reject compartments.
 This water takes away concentrated salts and small amounts of gases formed on the electrode surfaces.
-The reject water exiting the CEDI unit is typically re-used and mixed with the RO feed water in a vented break tank.
+The reject water exiting the CEDI system is typically re-used and mixed with the RO feed water in a vented break tank.

 Control & Construction

 VNX-Max systems are skid mounted and include a sophisticated control system based on standard PLC / HMI interface and all necessary

 instrumentation for a reliable and continuous operation.
 The control system allows easy integration of feature options and auxiliary